Jonathan Brack

 Biography

 Jonathan Brack is a historian of medieval and early modern Iran and the Mongol Empire.
-His research focuses on religious exchanges, conversion, and comparative empires.
+His research focuses on religious and scientific exchanges, conversion, and comparative empires.
 His first book is An Afterlife for the Khan: Muslims, Buddhists, and Sacred Kingship in Mongol Iran and Eurasia (University of California Press, 2023).
-He coedited the volume Along the Silk Roads in Mongol Eurasia: Generals, Merchants, and Intellectuals (University of California Press, 2020).
+The book was finalist for the American Academy of Religion Best First Book in the History of Religions.

 Publications